 - Participants will receive toolkits that they may use and apply to their work, and a list of resources.

-- DEI in a hybrid reality: ensuring equity and inclusiveness in associate evaluation, retention and promotion
+- DEIB in a hybrid reality: ensuring equity and inclusiveness in collaboration, evaluation, retention and promotion

 - Cultural intelligence and attorney-client relationships across borders